Type-two polynomial-time and restricted lookahead: Recovering feasibility from

 While the definition above seems reasonable enough, it entails that machines sometimes need to unnecessarily pose oracle queries: to ask all interesting queries up to a certain size it may be necessary to pose a big query whose answer is of no interest to the computation just to avoid lookahead revisions during the computation.
 It is possible to tweak the oracle access of machines to avoid this behaviour and still capture the class of operators that are computed with finite lookahead revision.
-For instance one may use a finite stack of oracle tapes, where no pushing is allowed and popping requires the machine to specify a number of cells the tape is then truncated to in unary.
-While this model is not the most straight forward one, it is appealing since similar restrictions on the oracle access have to be imposed to reason about space bounded computation in the presence of oracles \cite{MR973445,MR3259646}.
+For instance one may use a data structure that may be viewed as finite stack of unbounded oracle tapes.
+The structure is initialized with some constant number of tapes, and only popping is allowed.
+Each pop requires the machine to specify in unary a number of cells to which the tape that is being popped is truncated.
+While this model is not the most straightforward one, it is appealing since similar restrictions on the oracle access have to be imposed to reason about space bounded computation in the presence of oracles \cite{MR973445,MR3259646}.

 \begin{proposition}[$\mpt\subseteq \p$] The running time of a machine that has a polynomial step-count and finite lookahead revision can be bounded by a second-order polynomial. \end{proposition}